mheberger/delineator/README.md

 ## Installation

-Requires Python ≥ 3.12.
-A virtual environment is strongly recommended.
+Requires Python ≥ 3.10.
+Python 3.11+ is recommended for speed.
+Also recommended to install in a fresh virtual environment to avoid dependency conflicts.

 **macOS/Linux:**
 ```bash